 Sitter course offered

-Safe Sitter classes for girls and boys age 11 to 13 will begin August 3rd.
-The classes are from 8:00 to 3:30 both days.
-Registration for the two day program, sponsored by St. Mary’s Hospital is open until July 16, register early as class size is limited.
+Safe Sitter classes for girls and boys age 11 to 13 will be held on August 5, 6 and 7th.
+Registration for the two and one-half day program, sponsored by St. Mary’s Hospital, is open until July 14th; register early as class size is limited.

 The Safe Sitter program is a medically accurate program that teaches young adolescents how to handle emergencies when caring for younger children.
 The cost is $25.00.
 To register your son or daughter, or your child’s babysitter, call Cheri Holthaus at 962-2327 or Brenda Kaschmitter at 962-3251

 The goal of Safe Sitter is to reduce the number of accidental and preventable deaths among children being cared for by babysitters.
 Thousands of young adolescents across the county have been trained by Safe Sitter to handle life-threatening emergencies.

 All information is medically accurate and is taught by trained Safe Sitter instructors.
 During the course, students get hands-on practice in basic lifesaving techniques so they are prepared to act in a crisis.